-Suriname participated to the 3rd cycle of the Universal Periodic Review of the Human Rights Council in 2021 and accepted the recommendations to ratify the Second Optional Protocol to the ICCPR.
-During the adoption of the report in March 2022, it indicated that following the abolition of the death penalty in the Penal Code in 2015 and in the Military Penal Code in 2021, further steps were being taken towards ratification of the Second Optional Protocol to the
+During the adoption of the report in March 2022, it indicated that following the abolition of the death penalty in the Penal Code in 2015 and in the Military Penal Code in 2021, further steps were being taken towards ratification of the Second Optional

-International Covenant on Civil and Political Rights.
-The Human Rights Council would inevitably commend Suriname if it ratified the Protocol before its next review.
+Protocol.
+The Human Rights Council would inevitably commend Suriname if it ratified the Protocol before its next review in 2026.

-In its Concluding Observations in 2015, the Human Rights Committee encouraged Suriname to "consider acceding to the Second Optional Protocol to the ICCPR".
+In its Concluding Observations in 2015, the Human Rights Committee encouraged Suriname to "consider acceding to the Second Optional Protocol to the ICCPR."